Azure-Samples/image-search-aisearch/README.md

 1. Run `azd up` - This will provision Azure resources and deploy this sample to those resources, including building the search index based on the files found in the `./data` folder.
     * **Important**: Beware that the resources created by this command will incur immediate costs, primarily from the AI Search resource.
 These resources may accrue costs even if you interrupt the command before it is fully executed.
 You can run `azd down` or delete the resources manually to avoid unnecessary spending.
 1. After the application has been successfully deployed you will see a URL printed to the console.
 Click that URL to interact with the application in your browser.

-> NOTE: It may take 5-10 minutes for the application to be fully deployed.
-If you see a "Python Developer" welcome screen or an error page, then wait a bit and refresh the page.

 ## Running locally